carlosabalde/libvmod-redis/README.rst

     timeout: connection timeout (milliseconds) to the Redis server.

     ttl: TTL (seconds) of Redis connections (0 means no TTL).
 Once the TTL of a connection is consumed, the module transparently reestablishes it.
 See "Client timeouts" in http://redis.io/topics/clients for extra information.

+    shared_pool: if enabled (not yet supported), Redis connections are not local to Varnish worker threads, but shared by all threads using a single pool.

+    max_pool_connections: when ``shared_pool`` is disabled, this option sets the maximum number of Redis connections per Varnish worker thread.
+Each thread keeps up to one connection per tag.
+If more than one tag is available, incrementing this limit allows recycling of Redis connections.
+When ``shared_pool`` is enabled, this option sets the maximum number of Redis connections in the shared pool.

 Return value
     VOID
 Description